Table of Contents

 - Title: Way of Rhea

 - Press Contact: firstname.lastname@example.org

-In April of 2018, inspired by a Bennett Foddy talk, Mason Remaley decided to gather a few people to complete a challenge: build a playable game in a week.
-He had been working on a game engine and scripting language in his spare time, and figured it was about time to build a real game on top of it.
+In April of 2018, inspired by a Bennett Foddy talk, Mason Remaley (formerly Google, Microsoft, CTRL-labs) gathered a team to complete a challenge: build a playable game in a week.
+He had built a game engine and scripting language, and they were ready to be used in a game.

-Soon afterwards, he got Carolyn Whitmeyer on board as an artist and Colin Quinn agreed to write some music.
-Together, they signed up to demo their game at Playcrafting’s Spring Play expo, with one catch–the game didn’t actually yet exist.
-Over the next 9 days they came up with the idea for the game, and put it together, finishing just in time for the expo.
+Carolyn Whitmeyer joined as an artist and Colin Quinn as a musician.
+The team submitted their game to Playcrafting’s Spring Play expo, with one catch–the game didn’t yet exist.
+Over the next 9 days they came up with the concept, and put it together, finishing a build in time for the expo.

-“Though the demo only lasted about five or ten minutes, it was enough for me to get a good glimpse into the world of Way of Rhea, and now I’m looking forward to going back when the game releases.” - Courtney Ehrenhofler, Tech Raptor
+“Though the [2018 Play NYC Demo] only lasted about five or ten minutes, it was enough for me to get a good glimpse into the world of Way of Rhea, and now I’m looking forward to going back when the game releases.” - Courtney Ehrenhofler, Tech Raptor (2018)

 Mason Remaley - Design, Programming

 Mason Remaley is leading the project.
 He previously worked on Windows 10 at Microsoft, internal tools at Google, and was tech lead for the Apps and SDK teams at CTRL-labs which was eventually acquired by Oculus.
 Outside of Way of Rhea, he co-organizes the UCSC Silicon Valley Indie Playtest Night, is a board member of the Zig Software Foundation, and occasionally teaches grad and undergrad classes on game development.

 Carolyn Whitmeyer - Visual Artwork